When is a Contract Worth the Paper It’s Printed On?

-Even if you do not like sports, this discussion should interest you, especially if you like debating the principles of law.
+Even if you do not like sports, this discussion should still interest you, especially if you like debating the principles of law.

 I just read about an NFL player who is holding out of training camp.
-He’s under contract to his team.
+He’s under contract with his team.
 But he refuses to show up and play.
 He wants more money.
 I won’t mention the identity of the player, nor name his team, because it’s irrelevant.

 The player is one of the very best at his position.
 No one will deny this.
 Prior to last season, he signed a two-year contract and agreed to accept $11 million for this period.
 He played last season and was selected as an All-Pro.
 This is now the second year of the deal, for which he’s scheduled to make $5.5 million.
 However, the player is convinced he should be paid more money, so he is holding out.